Facial Atopic Dermatitis: symptoms, causes and treatment

 At what age does Atopic Dermatitis occur?

-Atopic dermatitis can affect subjects of any age, from infancy to adulthood.
+Atopic dermatitis can affect individuals of any age, from children to adults.

 Atopic dermatitis in infants and children